Veganism Statistics 2026 You Need To Know

 A Vegan and Plant-Based Diet Lowers LDL Levels by 15 to 30%.
 (PCRM)

-If someone were to hand you a bill of health that said your LDL levels would be fine when it previously wasn’t, but you’ll need to eat vegan and plant-based foods, would you?
+If someone were to hand you a bill of health that said your LDL levels would be fine when they previously weren’t, but you’ll need to eat vegan and plant-based foods, would you?
 We have remedies.
 We just need to use them.

 Plant-Based Diet Can Assist in Preventing Cancers.
 (OAE Publish)